-This Instant Pot Apple Crisp with organic granola is quick and delicious!
-It’s a cozy vegan dessert recipe made in under 30 minutes in a pressure cooker.
+This Instant Pot apple crisp made with organic granola is quick and delicious!
+It’s a cozy vegan dessert recipe that cooks in minutes in a pressure cooker.

 This post was created in partnership with One Degree Organic Foods.
 All opinions are our own.

 Growing up in Minnesota, my family had an apple tree in the backyard that had the best crisp tart apples.
 Every year we’d pick them to make them into our “famous” apple butter to give to neighbors and friends.
 And of course, apple crisp!
 This fall Alex and I decided to create a healthy spin on apple crisp, for nostalgia sake.
 And because we’re obsessed with our Instant Pot…why not try it in a pressure cooker?
 This Instant Pot apple crisp turned out incredible and cooks in just 2 minutes, featuring organic granola for the topping.

 Or, go classic: Easy Apple Crumble or Vegan & GF Apple Crumble

 Instant Pot apple crisp ingredients